gianlucarusso/academic-kickstart/content/workinprog/TRC/index.md

 ---
 title: 'Nation Building in Post-Conflict Settings: Evidence from South Africa'
-subtitle: Joint with Thomas Gautier and Daniela Horta-Saenz <br> Funded by UNU WIDER and CEPR-STEG SGR
+subtitle: Joint with Thomas Gautier and Daniela Horta-Saenz <br> Funded by UNU WIDER and CEPR-STEG SRG.
+This project has been granted access to anonymised tax data from the South African National Treasury
-summary: Joint with Thomas Gautier and Daniela Horta-Saenz <br> Funded by UNU WIDER and CEPR-STEG SGR
+summary: Joint with Thomas Gautier and Daniela Horta-Saenz <br> Funded by UNU WIDER and CEPR-STEG SRG.
+This project has been granted access to anonymised tax data from the South African National Treasury
-authors:

 date: "2021-01-01"